Seeing the whole picture

 No one had the full picture

-Outposts is not a simple software product.
-It spans hardware, cloud infrastructure, logistics, installation, migration, operations, and returns.
+They’re not a simple software product.
+The product spans hardware, cloud infrastructure, logistics, installation, migration, operations, and shipping.

-Customers experience it as one journey, but internally it was fragmented across multiple teams, tools, and ownership boundaries.
+Customers experience one journey.
+But behind the scenes, the journey was fragmented across multiple teams, tools, and dozens of ownership boundaries.
+That made basic questions hard to answer.

-Without a shared map, teams were making siloed decisions without a clear view of the full customer experience.
+Without a shared map, teams made siloed decisions without a complete view of the end-to-end experience.

-Outposts is not a simple software product.
-It spans hardware, cloud infrastructure, logistics, installation, migration, operations, and returns.
+They’re not a simple software product.
+The product spans hardware, cloud infrastructure, logistics, installation, migration, operations, and shipping.

-Customers experience it as one journey, but internally it was fragmented across multiple teams, tools, and ownership boundaries.
+Customers experience one journey.
+But behind the scenes, the journey was fragmented across multiple teams, tools, and dozens of ownership boundaries.
+That made basic questions hard to answer.

-Without a shared map, teams were making siloed decisions without a clear view of the full customer experience.
+Without a shared map, teams made siloed decisions without a complete view of the end-to-end experience.

 Discovery